does E*TRADE have paper trading

 Paper Trading on Power E*TRADE Takeaways

-• Power E*TRADE is a trading platform that has a built-in simulator for practicing trades.
+• Power E*TRADE is an advanced trading platform with a built-in simulator for practice trading.

 Overview of Paper Trading on Power